Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Conclusion

 \section{Conclusion}

-We presented TreeKD, a knowledge distillation method that transfers complementary knowledge from tree-based specialist models to LLMs by verbalizing decision tree rules as natural language.
-We further introduced rule-consistency, a test-time scaling technique that ensembles predictions across diverse rules from a Random Forest.
-Experiments on 22 ADMET properties demonstrate that TreeKD substantially improves LLM performance, outperforming TxGemma-2-2B and narrowing the gap with state-of-the-art specialist models.
-Importantly, our findings suggest that combining traditional machine learning models and LLMs offers a promising direction for advancing generalist models for molecular property prediction.
+We presented TreeKD, a knowledge distillation method that transfers knowledge from tree-based specialist models to LLMs by verbalizing the learned predictive rule into natural language.
+We further introduced rule-consistency, a test-time scaling technique that aggregates predictions generated from different prompts constructed with different rules.
+Evaluation on the TDC benchmark with 22 prediction tasks shows that our method substantially enhances the performance of LLMs, outperforming the strongest generalist model and narrowing the gap with state-of-the-art specialist models.
+Our work suggests that combining traditional specialist models and LLMs offers a promising direction for advancing generalist models for MPP.